kjetilho/rl-bareos/README.md

 files.

-For convenience, the job name can be used to specify these values, if it is on the format `anything:user_name:bucket:prefix`.  `bucket` and `prefix` are optional, if bucket is unspecified, it is assumed to be the same as the user name.
+For convenience, the job name can be used to specify these values, if it is on the format `anything:user_name:bucket:anything`.  `bucket` is optional, if it is unspecified, it is assumed to be the same as the user name.

 Example usage: